0xkohi/tr1ag3/README.md

 # Ideas of update

-- Create a sub folder named "suspicious" and use yara rules or something else to identify malicious files/scripts.
-Put the suspicious files in this same sub folder
+- Create a text file "findings.txt" in the subfolder "suspicious" containing strings that could be interesting

  Waiting for the addition of plugins to the v3:

 - Retrieve the cache files of chrome,firefox,ie and put the results in a sub-folder named "browser"
-- add a requirements.txt file containing all packages necessary (volatility plugins for yara/other browser history)
+- Add a requirements.txt file containing all packages necessary (volatility plugins for yara/other browser history)